 As soon as you notice it’s happening to you, you should get rid of it as fast as you can.

 Try to do this little by little.
 Start by cutting social media from a single day of the week, even though during that day your whole body itches to see if your coworker has already posted another picture of the perfect Sunday lunch she had at her husband’s brother-in-law’s cousin’s house.

 If you are actually addicted to social media, this is going to be hard.
-But resist as much as you can!
-Instead, turn off your smartphone and do anything that gets your attention and helps you to avoid thinking about social media.
-Use this newly-found free time to take care of yourself, start a journal, cook, try to learn something new, anything!
+But do resist as much as you can.
+Instead, turn off your smartphone and do anything that gets your attention and helps you avoid thinking about social media.
+Use this newly-found free time to take care of yourself, start a journal, cook, try to learn something new, anything.
 Just make sure you’re not miserably procrastinating around the corners.
 Remember that you are trying to stop being lazy and feeling unmotivated.